US judge dismisses New Mexico privacy claims against Google

 Google spokesman Jose Castaneda said Monday the company was pleased with the ruling and it will continue working with schools to protect students’ privacy.

-The lawsuit was filed in 2018, alleging that Twitter, Google and mobile app companies violated state and federal laws by collecting personal information through apps without consent.
+The lawsuit was filed in February, citing violations of state law and the federal Children's Online Privacy Protection Act.
+It followed a separate legal challenge in 2018 that alleged Twitter, Google and mobile app companies violated state and federal laws by collecting personal information through apps without consent.

-The case was initiated as public concerns escalated about whether information regarding online interests, browsing and buying habits were slipping into the hands of data brokers without consent.
-An Associated Press investigation at the time found that many Google services on Android devices and iPhones were storing user location even if users turned off location history.
+The cases were initiated as public concern has escalated about whether information regarding online interests, browsing and buying habits were slipping into the hands of data brokers without consent.
+An Associated Press investigation in 2018 found that many Google services on Android devices and iPhones were storing user location even if users turned off location history.

 “While the state argues for direct notice to and consent by parents, that is not what the law and regulatory framework require,” the ruling states.
 “While this might be preferred in a perfect world, the law only requires operators to ‘make any reasonable effort’ to provide notice and obtain consent.”